PLBY Group (NASDAQ:PLBY) Stock Rating Upgraded by Zacks Investment Research

-PLBY Group (NASDAQ:PLBY) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a report released on Wednesday, Zacks.com reports.
-The brokerage currently has a $34.00 target price on the stock.
-Zacks Investment Research‘s target price indicates a potential upside of 19.84% from the stock’s current price.
+PLBY Group (NASDAQ:PLBY) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a report released on Tuesday, Zacks.com reports.
+The firm currently has a $32.00 price target on the stock.
+Zacks Investment Research‘s price objective would suggest a potential upside of 22.79% from the stock’s current price.

 According to Zacks, “PLBY Group Inc. is a pleasure and leisure lifestyle company.
 It serves consumers in categories which include Sexual Wellness, Style & Apparel, Gaming & Lifestyle and Beauty & Grooming.
 PLBY Group Inc., formerly known as Mountain Crest Acquisition Corp, is based in LOS ANGELES. “

-Several other equities analysts have also commented on PLBY.
-Roth Capital upped their target price on PLBY Group from $26.00 to $35.00 and gave the company a “buy” rating in a research note on Wednesday, April 7th.
-Stifel Nicolaus initiated coverage on PLBY Group in a research report on Thursday, June 24th.
-They issued a “buy” rating and a $52.00 target price for the company.
-Canaccord Genuity increased their price target on PLBY Group from $28.00 to $52.00 and gave the company a “buy” rating in a report on Thursday, May 13th.
-Finally, Craig Hallum increased their price target on PLBY Group from $35.00 to $50.00 and gave the company a “buy” rating in a report on Thursday, May 13th.
-Five analysts have rated the stock with a buy rating, PLBY Group currently has a consensus rating of “Buy” and an average target price of $44.60.
+PLBY has been the subject of several other research reports.
+Craig Hallum increased their price objective on PLBY Group from $35.00 to $50.00 and gave the stock a “buy” rating in a research report on Thursday, May 13th.
+Stifel Nicolaus began coverage on PLBY Group in a research report on Thursday, June 24th.
+They issued a “buy” rating and a $52.00 price target for the company.
+Canaccord Genuity raised their price target on PLBY Group from $28.00 to $52.00 and gave the company a “buy” rating in a research report on Thursday, May 13th.
+Finally, Roth Capital raised their price target on PLBY Group from $26.00 to $35.00 and gave the company a “buy” rating in a research report on Wednesday, April 7th.
+Five investment analysts have rated the stock with a buy rating, The stock presently has an average rating of “Buy” and a consensus price target of $44.20.

-PLBY Group (NASDAQ:PLBY) last posted its earnings results on Wednesday, May 12th.
-The company reported $0.03 EPS for the quarter, topping the Zacks’ consensus estimate of $0.01 by $0.02.
-The firm had revenue of $42.68 million for the quarter, compared to analysts’ expectations of $38.50 million.
-On average, equities analysts anticipate that PLBY Group will post 0.15 earnings per share for the current fiscal year.
+PLBY Group (NASDAQ:PLBY) last released its quarterly earnings data on Wednesday, May 12th.
+The company reported $0.03 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.01 by $0.02.
+The business had revenue of $42.68 million during the quarter, compared to analysts’ expectations of $38.50 million.
+As a group, sell-side analysts anticipate that PLBY Group will post 0.15 EPS for the current year.

-In other news, major shareholder Fortress Investment Group Llc sold 153,318 shares of the firm’s stock in a transaction on Friday, May 28th.
-The stock was sold at an average price of $46.65, for a total transaction of $7,152,284.70.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
-Over the last three months, insiders have sold 360,627 shares of company stock valued at $16,072,453.
+In other news, major shareholder Fortress Investment Group Llc sold 82,500 shares of the firm’s stock in a transaction on Wednesday, May 26th.
+The stock was sold at an average price of $42.92, for a total value of $3,540,900.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+In the last 90 days, insiders sold 360,627 shares of company stock valued at $16,072,453.

-Large investors have recently made changes to their positions in the stock.
-Polar Asset Management Partners Inc. bought a new position in shares of PLBY Group in the first quarter worth about $19,590,000.
-Ophir Asset Management Pty Ltd acquired a new stake in PLBY Group during the first quarter worth about $15,952,000.
-ADW Capital Partners L.P. acquired a new stake in PLBY Group during the first quarter valued at approximately $17,631,000.
-BlackRock Inc. acquired a new stake in PLBY Group during the first quarter valued at approximately $6,608,000.
-Finally, Geode Capital Management LLC acquired a new stake in PLBY Group during the first quarter valued at approximately $2,911,000.
-Institutional investors and hedge funds own 25.09% of the company’s stock.
+A number of institutional investors have recently bought and sold shares of the stock.
+Verity Asset Management Inc. purchased a new stake in PLBY Group during the 2nd quarter worth about $333,000.
+Russell Investments Group Ltd. increased its position in PLBY Group by 41.7% during the 2nd quarter.
+Russell Investments Group Ltd. now owns 168,552 shares of the company’s stock worth $6,554,000 after purchasing an additional 49,587 shares in the last quarter.
+Oppenheimer & Co.
+Inc. purchased a new stake in PLBY Group during the 2nd quarter worth about $265,000.
+New York State Common Retirement Fund purchased a new stake in PLBY Group during the 2nd quarter worth about $362,000.
+Finally, Advisor Group Holdings Inc. increased its position in PLBY Group by 211.3% during the 2nd quarter.
+Advisor Group Holdings Inc. now owns 33,464 shares of the company’s stock worth $1,301,000 after purchasing an additional 22,714 shares in the last quarter.
+Hedge funds and other institutional investors own 25.09% of the company’s stock.

 PLBY Group, Inc operates as a pleasure and leisure company worldwide.
 The company operates through three segments: Licensing, Direct-to-Consumer, and Digital Subscriptions and Content.
 It offers sexual wellness products, such as condoms, lubricants, libido enhancers, bedroom accessories and sex toys, intimates and lingerie, intimacy kits, CBD-based arousal offerings, and adult content; style and apparel products for men and women; gaming and lifestyle products, including digital casino and social games, and other home and hospitality offerings; and beauty and grooming products for men and women, such as skincare, haircare, bath and body, grooming, cosmetics, and fragrance.